Else Højgaard: Acting career

 While employed as a ballerina, Højgaard also attended the Royal Danish Theatre's drama school from 1932 to 1934 and made her stage debut in Anker Larsen's Son of Zeus (1935).
 She later performed as the dancer Arabella in the 1938 film musical Champagnegaloppen.
 However, it wasn't until she left the ballet in 1942 that Højgaard dedicated herself to acting and demonstrated a dramatic stage presence that was "independent", "indestructible", and "almost defiant."
 Noted performances included the Karen Blixen-like character of Julia in T.S.
 Eliot's The Cocktail Party and the emotional sister Irene in Søskende (1952).
 Højgaard performed in both radio and television, and she was an instructor for 16 years at the Royal Danish Theatre until 1967.
 In 1971, at the age of 65, Højgaard returned to ballet to perform the role of Old Woman in Dødens triumf (The Triumph of Death).
 In 1961, Højgaard was awarded knighthood in the Order of the Dannebrog and in 1972, she was promoted to Knight of the First Degree.

 During a career that spanned four decades, Højgaard performed supporting roles in several films.
 According to cinema historian Morten Piils, the edgy nervousness and intensity of Højgaard's appearance prevented her from being offered lead roles in films.
 However, her few roles were often memorable performances, such as that of the judgmental Agnes in the darkly dramatic Danish masterpiece Café Paradis.
 Her final performance was in the 1972 children's film Mig og Charley.
 Højgaard died on 11 July 1979 at the age of 73 during a fire at her summer house on Bornholm.

 Personal life

 Højgaard married the businessman Anders Christian Emil Højgaard on 14 December 1926, however they divorced less than two years later.
-She married a second time in 1939 with shoe manufacturer Willy Johannes Madsen.
+She was married a second time in 1939 with shoe manufacturer Willy Johannes Madsen until his death in 1974.
 Later, she married the violinist and choir director Henrik Reinholdt Sachsenskjold, but that marriage also ended in divorce.
 Højgaard was the half-sister to Danish stage director Søren Melson and sister-in-law of Gull-Maj Norin.